ZainSWE/GDG26/README.md

-# Memory Palace
+# MindMesh

 > Turn your course notes into an interactive knowledge graph — powered by Google Gemini AI.

-Memory Palace takes any educational material (plain text or PDF) and transforms it into a navigable visual graph of concepts, units, and their relationships.
+MindMesh takes any educational material (plain text or PDF) and transforms it into a navigable visual graph of concepts, units, and their relationships.
 Built as a hackathon project for GDG 2026.

 ---